muazkal/AD-Deploying-Active-Directory/README.md

     <li>Connected the Windows 10 client VM to the newly created domain.</li>
   </ul>

-<p> At this point, your Active Directory environment is set up and ready for user management and domain-based administration.
-Stay tuned for part 3, where we will explore creating user accounts, setting group policies, and managing permissions!</p>
+<p> At this point, your Active Directory environment is set up and ready for user management and domain-based administration!</p>